nyergler/nyergler.github.io/content/posts/2010-01-25-thoughts-on-deploying-and-maintaining-smw-applications.md

 <ol class="arabic simple">
   <li>
-    <strong>An &#8220;Application&#8220; namespace:</strong> just as Forms, Filters, and Templates have their own namespace, an Application namespace would be used to define groups of pages that work together.
+    <strong>An "Application" namespace:</strong> just as Forms, Filters, and Templates have their own namespace, an Application namespace would be used to define groups of pages that work together.
   </li>
   <li>
     <strong>Individual Application Pages</strong>, each one defining an Application in terms of Components.
 In our early thinking, a Component could be a Form, a Template, a Filter, or a Category; in the latter case, only the SMW-related aspects of the Category would be included in the Application (ie, not any pages in the Category, on the assumption that they contain instance-specific data).